tgen/MARS/README.md

 ### Correct Usage Examples

+**To build a reference GTF and use it to analyze a CRAM file, specifying name, resource directory, and output path, while keeping temporary files, and using 8 threads:**

+`/path/to/python/script/main.py -i /path/to/input/CRAMfile.cram -g /path/to/input/GTFfile.gtf -b -o /my/output/path -d
+/my/resource/path -n my_sample_name -k -t 8 -f /path/to/input/FASTAfile.fa`

-**To build a reference GTF and use it to analyze the BAM file, specifying name, resource directory, and output path, while keeping temporary files:**
+**To build a reference GTF and use it to analyze a BAM file, specifying name, resource directory, and output path, removing temporary files:**

 `/path/to/python/script/main.py -i /path/to/input/BAMfile.bam -g /path/to/input/GTFfile.gtf -b -o /my/output/path -d
-/my/resource/path -n my_sample_name -k`
+/my/resource/path -n my_sample_name`

-**To use the default GTF, specifying name and output path:**
+**To use the default GTF on a BAM, specifying name and output path:**

 `/path/to/python/script/main.py -i /path/to/input/BAMfile.bam -o /my/output/path
 -d /my/resource/path -n my_sample_name`

-**To use a custom GTF, with all resources and outputs in the current working directory.**
+**To use a custom GTF on a SAM file, with all resources and outputs in the current working directory.**

-`/path/to/python/script/main.py -i /path/to/input/BAMfile.bam -g /path/to/input/GTFfile.gtf`
+`/path/to/python/script/main.py -i /path/to/input/SAMfile.sam -g /path/to/input/GTFfile.gtf`

 **To use as few inputs as possible:**